-Old documents relating to the house hold fascinating descriptions of the gardens making references to the types of shrubs and trees which were planted and notes about the old conservatories and melon houses.
-Unfortunately many of these features were lost prior to the 1950s and even when the house was purchased by Tom and Gladys Edwards in 1953 having no money to see them through that first winter they sold many of the large trees on what was known as the admirals walk around a steep sided valley we call the dell.
-There are old photos in the gallery below of the trees on lorries at the front gate, a real shame as they were huge.
-Following this the woodland was used as a farm tip for the next 40 years.
+Old documents relating to the house hold fascinating descriptions of the gardens, making reference to the types of shrubs and trees which were planted, and notes about the old conservatories and melon houses.
+Unfortunately many of these features were lost prior to the 1950s.
+When the house was purchased by Tom and Gladys Edwards in 1953, having no money to see them through their first winter here, they sold many of the large trees on what was known as The Admiral's Walk, around a steep sided valley that we now call The Dell.
+The gallery on this webpage contains some old photos of the trees on lorries at the front gate - a real shame because they were huge!
+For the following 40 years, the woodland was used as a farm tip!

 We started restoration work on the walk in 2001, but found the dump was full of, amongst other things, excellent cut stone, window sills and flag stones from old buildings that had been pulled down around the estate.
 We began to sieve out the stone and top soil using an old power screen and a JCB digger called Sophie.
 Over 10 years we screened around 10,000 tons of soil and eventually re-landscaped the garden.
 Just the very bottom end of the garden remains to be finished where the valley abruptly terminates in a beautiful water-washed limestone amphitheater which is just begging for an ornamental pond and water feature to be created at sometime in the near future!